katbailey/doc2vec_cqadupstack/README.md

 In addition to the pre-trained doc2vec models from external corpora, Lau et al created pretrained word2vec word embeddings from AP News and Wikipedia.
 These word embeddings are also linked to from the above github repo and can be used with this script to train new models.

+It is also possible to use [GloVe embeddings](http://nlp.stanford.edu/projects/glove/) after using the script to convert them to the correct format using the script.
+See instructions below.

 Requirements
 -------------
 Lau et all [forked gensim](https://github.com/jhlau/gensim) to add the ability to train document vectors using pre-trained word embeddings.
 This repo provides a conda environment.yml file so you can create the environment needed to use this forked version of gensim.